Today German dog breeds represent some of the most popular pups on the planet. So get ready to discover 25 amazing animals!

 The Weimaraner is believed to have descended from the Bloodhound during the early 1800s in Germany.

-One of the quintessential German dog breeds, the Leonberger is a large yet gentle dog that tops the scales at up to 170 pounds.
+One of the quintessential German dog breeds, the Leonberger is a large yet gentle dog that tops the scales at 170 pounds.

-Despite their hulking appearance, however, the Leonberger is considered a gentle giant with a sweet demeanor.
+However, despite their hulking appearance, the Leonberger is considered a gentle giant with a sweet demeanor.
 It also moves with impressive speed and agility.

 The Leonberger also stands out for its lion-like mane.
-The breed’s coat plumes out around its chest and neck.
+In addition, the breed’s coat plumes out around its chest and neck.
 This also adds to its perceived size.

 If it seems like the Leonberger is fit for a king, well, it is.
-The breed was developed by a man named Heinrich Essig from Leonberg, Germany, who combined Saint Bernards, Newfoundlands, and other large working breeds to create a dignified dog specifically for European royalty.
+Heinrich Essig developed the breed from Leonberg, Germany, who combined Saint Bernards, Newfoundlands, and other large working breeds to create a dignified dog specifically for European royalty.

 12. German Pointer

 For many generations, German Pointers have been used in all types of hunting.
-They are also able to transition easily from hunter to family companion, making them a great dog for all types of owners.
+They can also transition easily from hunter to family companion, making them excellent dogs for all kinds of owners.

-While the German Pointer’s history isn’t exactly clear, it is likely a descendent of various German hound and tracking dogs and dates back to at least the 1700s.
+While the German Pointer’s history isn’t exactly clear, it is likely a descendent of various German hound and tracking dogs and dates back to the 1700s.

 13. German Pinscher